-Table 11 - LED Error Code Descriptions^{a,b}
+Table 11 - LED Error Code Descriptionsa,b

 LED INDICATION ERROR CODE DESCRIPTION

 ON Normal Operation

 OFF Hardware Failure

-1 Flash ^c Evaporator Fan On/Off Delay Modified
+1 Flash c Evaporator Fan On/Off Delay Modified

 2 Flashes Limit Switch Fault

 3 Flashes Flame Sense Fault

 4 Flashes 4 Consecutive Limit Switch Faults

 5 Flashes Ignition Lockout Fault

 6 Flashes Inducer Draft Motor/Pressure Switch Fault

 7 Flashes Rollout Switch Fault

 8 Flashes Internal Control Fault

 9 Flashes Software Lockout

-- a.
-A 3 second pause exists between LED error code flashes.
-If more than one - error code exists, all applicable codes will be displayed in numerical sequence. b.
-If pressure switch is stuck closed on a W1 call, then unit will sit idle, with no fault on the IGC. - Indicates a code that is not an error.
+- A 3-second pause exists between LED error code flashes.
+If more than one error code exists, all applicable codes will be displayed in numerical sequence. - b.
+If pressure switch is stuck closed on a W1 call, then the unit will sit idle and do nothing with no fault on the IGC. - nothing with no fault on the IGC. c.
+Indicates a code that is not an error.
 The unit will continue to operate when this code is displayed.

-LED - Light Emitting Diode
+LED - Light-Emitting Diode